What are the possible immigration consequences of criminal convictions?

-These are serious offenses which endanger the public to a high degree.
-They include espionage, sabotage, treason, murder, kidnapping, and more.
-Common sense dictates that these crimes merit deportation in the eyes of the government.
+These are serious offenses that endanger the public to a high degree.
+They include espionage, sabotage, treason, murder, kidnapping, etc. Common sense dictates that these crimes merit deportation in the government’s eyes.

 Conviction of a firearm offense will lead to deportation.
 The acts underlying these offenses are possessing, selling, exchanging, owning, carrying firearms, or attempting to do any of the above.
 If you are a non-citizen, having any involvement with firearms is strictly forbidden.

 A non-citizen is deportable for any drug conviction.
 This includes conspiracies or attempts to violate drug laws.
-Paraphernalia is also included, so non-citizens should not have any drug involvement at all to be safe.
-There is one exception to this rule, which is a non-citizen can have 30 grams or less of marijuana for their own use, and have only one such offense on their record.
+Paraphernalia is also included, so non-citizens should not have any drug involvement to be safe.
+There is one exception to this rule: a non-citizen can have 30 grams or less of marijuana for their own use and have only one such offense on their record.

 Domestic violence (crime of domestic violence COV)

-A COV includes domestic violence, stalking, child abuse, child neglect and child abandonment.
-A COV is any crime that has as an element the use, attempted use, or threatened use of physical force against the person or property of another.
+A COV includes domestic violence, stalking, child abuse, child neglect, and child abandonment.
+A COV is any crime that involves the use, attempted use, or threatened use of physical force against another person or their property.
 Violation of a protective order, such as a personal protection order, will result in deportation proceedings.

 The United States Supreme Court has ruled that the 6th Amendment to the U.S. Constitution (the right to counsel) requires defense attorneys to explain to a defendant the possible immigration consequence of any guilty plea.
-If the attorney fails to do so, it can be used as grounds to appeal a conviction on ineffective assistance of counsel grounds.
-But remember, the deportation will proceed despite an appeal based on a poorly-skilled attorney’s mistakes.
+If the attorney fails to do so, it can be used to appeal a conviction on ineffective assistance of counsel grounds.
+But remember, the deportation will proceed despite an appeal based on a poorly skilled attorney’s mistakes.
 Because the immigration consequences of criminal convictions can be so draconian, it is critical to work with top defense attorneys with extensive experience.

-Additionally, according to the Federal Rules of Criminal Procedure, federal judges are also required to warn defendants of potential deportation consequences of certain guilty pleas.
+Additionally, according to the Federal Rules of Criminal Procedure, federal judges must also warn defendants of potential deportation consequences of certain guilty pleas.
 But it would be best if you had an attorney who does not have to be reminded by the judge.